Spinal Muscular Atrophy

 Type II

-With type II SMA, 75% of those affected live to the age of 25.
-They are often able to sit independently when placed in a sitting position, but lose this ability by their mid-teens.
+Without treatment, most people with type II SMA lived to the age of 25.
+They were often able to sit independently when placed in a sitting position, but lost this ability by their mid-teens.

 Type III

 People with type III SMA may live a normal lifespan.
-Many learn to walk independently, though most lose the ability to do so by their 30s or 40s.
+Many learn to walk independently, though most would lose the ability to do so by their 30s or 40s without treatment.

 Type IV

-A normal lifespan is possible for people with type IV SMA.
+A normal lifespan is possible for people with type IV SMA, even without treatment.
 They do not develop symptoms until their 20s or 30s and usually retain the ability to walk independently.

 Resources

-A group of 55,000 members that aims to advance research on SMA and support families affected by it.
+A group that aims to advance research on SMA, and support families affected by it.

 925 Busse Road